 Replacing a pull cord switch costs around £50.
 A new shower circuit can cost up to £150 (as a rough guide).

-All of our plumbers will do the best job they can by doing only the necessary work and replacing only parts that are defective or broken.
+All of our plumbers and electricians will do the best job they can by doing only the necessary work and replacing only parts that are defective or broken.
 Find out more about our plumbing services and call us today for friendly advice.

 We accept payment from